joshgav/platform/apps/backstage/README.md

 - If you have OpenTelemetry in your cluster uncomment the `base/instrumentation.yaml` file to add OpenTelemetry injection to the namespace and the Backstage deployment.
+- You must use the latest LTS version of Node.js.
+Jump to it if you use nvm with `nvm use --lts --latest`.

 [EDB Postgres]: https://artifacthub.io/packages/olm/community-operators/cloud-native-postgresql
 [openshift-services/postgres]: ../../openshift-services/postgres